Rolel/DSBClone/README.md

 Public releases:

+* 2021-08-29:
-* 2021-08-29: Fix a bug on fadeout.
-Improvements on latency by filtering spam sent by games to the player.
+  * Fix a bug on fadeout.
+  * Improvements on latency by filtering spam sent by games to the player.
+* 2022-04-02:
+  * Change fadeout behavior; sound volume is now restored after fade.
+  * Latency of MP3 player is tested on start; this improves latency.

 # Installation